Techniques for supporting children and young adults following CHILD SEXUAL ABUSE

 - Looking at the nature of Adverse Childhood Experiences (ACE)

 - Coping mechanisms in complex trauma, including the differences in boys and young men

-- Understanding the experience of the person through the criminal justice system, using real life case study examples from children and young people
+- Understanding the experience of the person through the criminal justice system, using real life case study examples

 - Exploring new strategies, techniques and approaches to working with someone after child sexual abuse (adults and young people), including using solution focussed approaches and exploring exercises to use